LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-Finally, in addition to "changing the image" of our distributions, we may also "change the domain" by considering, for example, periodic tempered distributions.
-Where now, as we saw in the section on the Fourier transform, $C^\infty(\mathbb{T}^d\to\mathbb{C}^m)$ takes the place of the Schwartz space and where we place on
+Finally, in addition to "changing the image" of our distributions, we may also "change the domain" by considering, for example, periodic tempered distributions, where now, as we saw in the section on the Fourier transform, $C^\infty(\mathbb{T}^d\to\mathbb{C}^m)$ takes the place of the Schwartz space and where we place on
 $C^\infty(\mathbb{T}^d\to\mathbb{C}^m)$ the topology defined by the